Leeeef552/LLM-AI-papers/llm-reasoning/README.md

 3. "Or,"
 4. "Another angle,":
 5. "What if we...?" → Hypothesis generation.
 6. "Branching out..." → Tree-like exploration
+7. "Another point is"

 ### Action / Establishment: